 Alistair was appointed Deputy Chief Executive in October 2023.
 He had previously been Director, Office of the Chief Executive, since February 2020.
 He has worked with the Social Wellbeing Agency since its establishment as the Social Investment Unit in 2015.

-The Office of the Chief Executive oversees Ministerial engagment, communications, and provides advice and support to the Cabinet Social Wellbeing Board and Social Wellbeing Comittee.
+The Strategy and Performance group oversees strategy and planning, organisational performance, corporate services, Māori advisory, MInisterial engagement, and communications.
+It provides advice and support to the Social Wellbeing Board and Social Wellbeing Committee.

 Alistair spent close to ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
 This experience has supported Alistair’s passion for improved social sector decision-making and practice.